 - Start researching the big purchases such as strollers, cribs, and car seats.
 There are a LOT of options out there and a LOT to consider that involve both you and your partner.
 You may be surprised at how long it takes.
 Plus, it will be more enjoyable to give yourself plenty of time rather than to rush it.

 It’s time to start preparing! our providers are offering classes on everything from prenatal yoga to childbirth prep and nutrition.
-Join our network now and get access to the vast network of educational and community support programs for expectant moms and families.
+Learn more about Phoebe and get access to the vast network of educational and community support programs for expectant moms and families.